 Bitcoin has attracted some controversy due to its existence outside the institutional banking and governmental framework.
 However, big merchants now accept it as a valid payment method, and some economists have praised it as an exciting innovation.

-If you want to start using bitcoins, you can begin by clicking here.
-Alternatively, if you have a question about bitcoin, let us know by commenting below.
+If you have any questions about bitcoin, let us know by commenting below.